GarviiDabas/FS_23BCS11346_CSE-KRG2B/README.md

 - `Exp-1.html` – A personal portfolio page with skills, projects, education, and contact form.
 - `Exp-1.css` – Basic styling for the portfolio page.
+- 'TailWindForm.html' -	A stylish and responsive form built using Tailwind CSS utility classes.

 ## 🔧 Technologies Used

 - HTML5 (Forms, Tables, Lists)
 - CSS3 (Basic Styling)
+- Tailwind CSS – Utility-first CSS framework used in TailWindForm.html for rapid UI design

 ## 👨‍💻 Author

 **Garvi Dabas**